Can pregnant women drink non-alcoholic beer?

 It is widely known that alcohol is to be avoided when pregnant, but what about non-alcoholic beer?
 The research is very light in this category.
 Most of the medical community has discouraged any alcohol – even trace amounts – as drinking alcohol during pregnancy can cause fetal alcohol syndrome.
 Most non-alcoholic beer contains trace amounts of alcohol (legally must be <.5%) because of the way it’s made.
-So if you know you are pregnant, the safest option for you and baby is to avoid all alcohol.
+So if you know you are pregnant, the safest option for you and your baby is to avoid all alcohol.

-Knowing the guidelines, it’s something for that person and the doctor to decide on whether it is safe to drink non alcoholic beers while pregnant.
+Knowing the guidelines, it’s something for that person and the doctor to decide on whether it is safe to drink non-alcoholic beers while pregnant.
 Something to note: non-alcoholic beer has comparable amounts of alcohol to kombucha, orange juice or a ripe banana, so it is unlikely that a moderate amount of non-alcoholic beer would cause harm.